Twist3d-Fate/StockPredict/README.md

 ### [Tensorflow-js](stock-forecasting-js)

-I coded [LSTM Recurrent Neural Network](deep-learning-models/lstm.ipynb) and [Simple signal rolling agent](agents/simple-agent.ipynb) inside Tensorflow JS for a web application.
+I coded [LSTM Recurrent Neural Network](deep-learning-models/lstm.ipynb) and [Simple Signal Rolling Agent](agents/simple-agent.ipynb) inside Tensorflow JS for a web application.
 You can try it here, [Stock Forecasting JS](file:///C:/Github%20Repos/Stock-Prediction-Models/stock-forecasting-js/index.html), where you can download any historical CSV and upload dynamically.

 ### [Misc](misc)